OpenDevicePartnership/patina-qemu/Platforms/Docs/Common/windbg-qemu-uefi-debugging.md

 [patina-dxe-core-qemu](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository.
 Since these binaries have debug disabled, the following steps need to be performed to enable debug and override the default.

-Note: The following steps are for the Q35 build, but the same can be done for the SBSA build.
+Note: **The following steps are for the Q35 build**, but the same can be done for the SBSA build.
 They also use the build command line parameter BLD_*_DXE_CORE_BINARY_PATH to override the current DXE core with the new file.
 For other options such as patching a UEFI FD binary, see the patina-qemu readme [advanced usage](https://github.com/OpenDevicePartnership/patina-qemu?tab=readme-ov-file#advanced-usage) section.